nens/threedi-docs/source/d_qgis_plugin.rst

 .. figure:: image/d_qgisplugin_apiclient_rain_constant.png
     :alt: Choose constant rain

 When choosing the option Custom, the event is defined in a CSV-file.
 The format is in minutes, and the rainfall in mm for that time step.
+Please keep in mind that the duration of the rain in the custom format cannot exceed the duration of the simulation.
 The interpolate option will gradually change the rain intensity throughout a time series.
 Without the interpolate function the rain intensity will stay constant within a time step and will make an abrupt transition to the next time step.

 .. figure:: image/d_qgisplugin_apiclient_rain_custom.png
     :alt: Choose custom rain